Beardificent/java-text-game/README.md

 ### How to play

-- CLone repo, or fork.
+- Clone repo, or fork.
 Just get it to your local system.

 - Open up your terminal and head to directory where you have stored it.

 - head into the /src/com/becode/

--run javac Main.java
+- run javac Main.java

--code will compile
+- code will compile

--run java Main.java
+- run java Main.java

--use numpad to play.
+- use numpad to play.

 ### Story so far